COrtaDev/fp_dashboard/README.md

 Currently, the project is using the built in Bulma stylings.
 Custom styling will be implemented in the coming weeks.

 The project to this point has consisted of developing a working prototype as a proof of concept.

+## Notable file directories:

+`src/components` has the components developed so far.

+`src/data` has a test for rendering a line chart (not implemented currently)